Taubman College Fellowships for Urban and Regional Planning

 Competitive award (up to $10,000) to support doctoral and master’s students conducting degree-related research outside the United States and Puerto Rico.
 The application deadline is in February.

-Non-UM Fellowships for Urban Planning
+Non-UM Fellowships for Urban and Regional Planning

 Work remotely for 10 months.